 Butter is the starting point for an immense amount of baked goods, so it’s important to have it prepped as the recipe suggests.
 The temperature of butter can dramatically affect the texture of baked goods.
-There are three different stages of butter that I typically call for in my recipes: softened, chilled (or frozen like in scones), and melted and cooled.
+There are three different consistencies of butter that baking recipes typically call for: softened, chilled (or frozen like in scones), and melted.

 Chilled butter is butter that has been well chilled in the refrigerator or freezer so that it does not melt during mixing.
 This helps create flaky pockets in recipes like pie crust.

-Melted and cooled butter should be liquified and lukewarm.
+Unless otherwise noted, melted butter should be liquified and lukewarm.
 If melted butter is too hot, it can cook the batter and eggs.
-Who wants scrambled eggs in their cookie dough?
-I like to use melted butter in brownies and ultra chewy cookies.
+I prefer to use melted butter in brownies and ultra chewy cookies.

 Speaking of temperature, if a recipe calls for room temperature eggs or any dairy ingredients such as milk or yogurt, make sure you follow suit.
-Recipes don’t just do that for fun– room temperature ingredients emulsify so much easier into batter creating a uniform structure and texture throughout your baked good.
-Think of rock hard butter– it’s not so easy to cream that into a soft consistency is it?
-Same goes for eggs, especially the egg whites.
-They give so much more volume to the batter at room temperature.
+Recipes don’t just do that for fun– room temperature ingredients emulsify much easier into batter, which creates a uniform texture throughout your baked good.
+Think of rock hard butter– it’s not so easy to cream that into a soft consistency, is it?
+Same goes for eggs.
+They add much more volume to the batter at room temperature.
 So yes, temperature is imperative!

-BEFORE beginning a recipe.
-So, read through the ingredients, get them prepared and ready on your counter, then read the recipe in full.
+Measure your ingredients before beginning a recipe.
+Read through the ingredients, get them prepared and ready on your counter, then read the recipe in full.
 There is very little room for error when you begin recipes this way.
-Trust me, trust me, trust me.

-Much of baking depends on precisely measured ingredients and, unfortunately, problems are common if measurements are incorrect.
-Having a good grasp of measuring techniques is essential when it comes to baked goods.
+Problems are common if measurements are incorrect.
+Having a firm grasp of measuring techniques is essential.
 Measure dry ingredients in measuring cups or spoons– these are specially designed for dry ingredients.
-Spoon and level (or “spoon and sweep”) your dry ingredients.
+Spoon and level (aka “spoon and sweep”) your dry ingredients.
 This means that you should use a spoon to fill the cup and level it off.
 This is especially important with flour.
 Scooping flour (or any dry ingredient) packs that ingredient down and you could be left with up to 150% more than what is actually needed.
 A recipe calling for 1 cup of flour and baked with 2 or more cups instead will surely result in a fail.
-And a rather dry baked good.
+And a rather dry baked good!

-I own a small kitchen scale and it is, by far, the most used tool in my kitchen.
+A small kitchen scale is priceless!
+It is, by far, the most used tool in my kitchen.
 A gram or ounce is always a gram or an ounce.
 But a cup isn’t always a cup.
 This is why I offer gram measurements with my recipes.
 Again, precision is everything.

-I was just talking to my friend about this on vacation (that’s normal right?!) — she tried to bake a cake without realizing how OFF her oven temperature was.
-The resulting cake was dry and lacking flavor (from drying out) because her oven temperature was much higher than what the dial read.
+I was just talking to my friend about this– she tried to bake a cake without realizing how OFF her oven temperature was.
+The resulting cake was dry and lacking flavor because her oven temperature was much higher than what the dial read.

 Unless you have a brand new or regularly calibrated oven, your oven’s temperature is likely inaccurate.
 When you set your oven to 350°F, it might not really be 350°F inside.
 It could only be off by a little – 10 degrees or so.
 Or more than that – 100 degrees or even more!
 Do you know what that will do to your cookies, cinnamon rolls, and cakes?
 While this might not seem like a big deal to you, it is a LOADED problem for baked goods.
-As you know, when it comes to baking accuracy is everything; there is little room for error.
-Having an oven whose temperature is off can ruin your baked goods, the hours spent on the recipe, the money spent on ingredients, and leave you hungry for dessert.
+An inaccurate oven can ruin your baked goods, the hours spent on the recipe, the money spent on ingredients, and leave you hungry for dessert.
 The inexpensive remedy to these baking disasters is an oven thermometer.
 While cheap, they’re irreplaceable in a baker’s kitchen.
 Place it in your oven so you always know the actual temperature.

-If you use a convection oven, always reduce the oven temperature by 25°F. I usually reduce the baking time as well– for cookies, it’s around 1 minute less.
-For cakes, cupcakes, bread, brownies, bars, etc (items with longer bake times)– it’s usually reduced around 5 or so minutes.
+If you use a convection oven, always reduce the oven temperature by 25°F. Best to reduce the baking time as well– for cookies, it’s around 1 minute less.
+For cakes, cupcakes, bread, brownies, bars, etc (items with longer bake times), it’s usually reduced around 5 or so minutes.

 You now know how the oven’s temperature can ruin a recipe.
 But what can completely throw off the oven temperature is constantly opening and closing that oven to peek at your baking cupcakes.
 I mean, I get it.
 It’s tempting to keep the oven door ajar to see your cake rising, the cookies baking, and the cupcakes puffing up!
 But doing so can let cool air in, which greatly interrupts your baked good from cooking.
 Or worse– affects how your baked good is rising.
 If you need to test your cakes for doneness with a toothpick, do so quickly.
 Remove it from the oven, close the oven immediately, test for doneness, put it back in as quickly as you can if more bake time is required.

-If the recipe calls for it OR if you find the cookie dough incredibly sticky and soft OR if you want to bake the cookies at a later time.
 Chilling firms up cookie dough, decreasing the possibility of spreading.
 Chilling cookie dough not only ensures a thicker, more solid cookie but an accentuated flavor.
 In chocolate chip cookies, for example, it helps develops a heightened buttery, caramel-y flavor.
 After chilling, let your cookie dough sit at room temperature for about 10 minutes (or more, depending how long the dough has chilled) before rolling into balls and baking.
-Alternatively, sometimes I chill the cookie dough for 2 hours, roll into balls, and then chill the balls on a paper plate for 1 day.
-The cookie dough is quite hard after being chilled after the 6-8 hour mark, so that way is a little easier.

 Last one!
 It’s about cookies.
 Again.
-And obviously.
 To keep leftover cookies extra soft, store them with a piece of bread.
 Have you heard this before?
 Maybe you have, maybe you haven’t.
 If storing cookies in a tupperware or cookie jar, stick a regular piece of bread in there as well.
-The bread will give out all its moisture and dry up while the cookies will stay moist, soft, and tender.
-It’s the BEST TRICK EVER.
+The cookies will absorb all of the bread’s moisture.
+Bread will be rock solid and the cookies will be soft FOR DAYS.
+Best trick ever.

-I’ve said it before and I’ll say it again.
 When it comes to baking, it pays off to be a perfectionist.
 Hopefully these 10 tips will help you along!
-Stay tuned for more lessons in my Baking Basics series.
-Bake on, friends!